dhoyle/splicedocs-jekyll/pages/DeveloperTutorials/Import/ImportSplitting.md

 <div class="TopicContent" data-swiftype-index="true" markdown="1">
 # Importing Data: Splitting Input Data

-This topic describes how and why to compute *splits* for the data you are importing to allow paralellization and greater import performance.
+This topic describes how  to compute *splits* for the data you are bulk importing to allow paralellization and greater import performance.

-## Why Split Data?

 ## How to Split Data